UB Diving | Courtenay & Comox Valley Scuba Training, Dive Charters, Equipment Service & Commercial Diving

 Heated Cabin

-Cold-water diving is more comfortable when students can warm up between dives instead of standing around in the weather.
+Students can warm up between dives instead of spending the entire training day exposed to the weather.

 Onboard Toilet